Solved: Memory Management BSOD (ntoskrnl.exe) Error on Windows 10

 Memory Management BSOD (ntoskrnl.exe) on Windows 10 usually caused by problems with memory hardware (RAM) malfunctioned, outdated Driver or System file corruption, Apply solutions listed here to fix the problem

 Getting “Memory Management BSOD” at startup?
 After Windows 10 21H1 upgrade system frequently crashes with stop code MEMORY_MANAGEMENT BSOD?
 This is because Windows detects a malfunction in the system memory or drivers, it crashes itself and displays this BSOD error message.
-Again sometimes you may notice while open Google chrome browser system freezes and restart with stop code memory management BSOD ntoskrnl.exe.
-When Chrome request for more memory or when it tries to access the network, and demand is raised for more memory, the memory management program fails and that results:
+Again sometimes you may notice while open the Google chrome browser system freezes and restart with stop code memory management BSOD ntoskrnl.exe.
+When Chrome requests for more memory or when it tries to access the network, and demand is raised for more memory, the memory management program fails and that results:

 your pc ran into a problem and needs to restart we’re just collecting some error info Stop Code: MEMORY_MANAGEMENT